Organelle: Prokaryotic organelles

-Prokaryotes are not as structurally complex as eukaryotes, and were once thought as having little internal organization, and lack cellular compartments and internal membranes; but slowly, details are emerging about prokaryotic internal structures that overturn these assumptions.
+Prokaryotes are not as structurally complex as eukaryotes, and were once thought to have little internal organization, and lack cellular compartments and internal membranes; but slowly, details are emerging about prokaryotic internal structures that overturn these assumptions.
 An early false turn was the idea developed in the 1970s that bacteria might contain cell membrane folds termed mesosomes, but these were later shown to be artifacts produced by the chemicals used to prepare the cells for electron microscopy.

 However, there is increasing evidence of compartmentalization in at least some prokaryotes.
-Recent research has revealed that at least some prokaryotes have microcompartments, such as carboxysomes.
+Research has revealed that at least some bacteria have microcompartments, such as carboxysomes.
 These subcellular compartments are 100–200 nm in diameter and are enclosed by a shell of proteins.
-Even more striking is the description of membrane-bound magnetosomes in bacteria, reported in 2006.
+Even more striking is the description of membrane-bound magnetosomes in magnetotactic bacteria, reported in 2006.

 The bacterial phylum Planctomycetota has revealed a number of compartmentalization features.
 The Planctomycetota cell plan includes intracytoplasmic membranes that separates the cytoplasm into paryphoplasm (an outer ribosome-free space) and pirellulosome (or riboplasm, an inner ribosome-containing space).
-Membrane-bound anammoxosomes have been discovered in five Planctomycetota "anammox" genera, which perform anaerobic ammonium oxidation.
+Membrane-bounded anammoxosomes have been discovered in five Planctomycetota "anammox" genera, which perform anaerobic ammonium oxidation.
 In the Planctomycetota species Gemmata obscuriglobus, a nucleus-like structure surrounded by lipid membranes has been reported.

 Compartmentalization is a feature of prokaryotic photosynthetic structures.
 Purple bacteria have "chromatophores", which are reaction centers found in invaginations of the cell membrane.
 Green sulfur bacteria have chlorosomes, which are photosynthetic antenna complexes found bonded to cell membranes.
 Cyanobacteria have internal thylakoid membranes for light-dependent photosynthesis; studies have revealed that the cell membrane and the thylakoid membranes are not continuous with each other.

+Advances in synthetic biology have enabled the construction of artificial bacterial organelles that are more reminiscent to eukaryotic ones, including structures formed through liquid-liquid phase separation of "RNA organelle" reported in 2017.
+These RNA systems termed TEARS is capable of regulating compartmentalize cellular processes, scaffolding and sequestering metabolic pathways.
+These synthetic organelles can be repurposed as their eukaryotic counterparts, to isolate purify proteins within prokaryotes, enabling a technology termed PandaPure for chromatography-free purification.